ilijaljubicic/mikan/readme.md

 The default server behaviour is to automatically publish and subscribe Clients to a default "json" topic.
 This means any message can be sent and received without further ado.

-To receive only messages of a specific topic, ClientB needs to send a "subscribe" command message to the server such as:
+To receive only messages of a specific set of topics, ClientB needs to send a "subscribe" command message to the server such as:

-    {"mikanType": "subscribe", "topic": topicName}
+    {"mikanType": "subscribe", topic": [topic1, topic2, ...]}

+where "topic" must be an array of string.
+A Client can subscribe to multiple topics.

 For ClientA to publish messages to a particular topic, it needs to send the server a "publish" command message such as:

     {"mikanType": "publish", "topic": topicName}

-Currently a Client can have only one topic active at any one time.
+A Client can publish to only one topic at any one time.
 To change topic a Client has to send another message with a new topic name.
 Both publish and subscribe topics remain in effect until a new topic name is received by the server.